-If you have multiple loans at high-interest rates, it can be difficult to pay them down when a large share of your payment goes to interest.
+If you have multiple loans at high interest rates, it can be difficult to pay them down when a large share of your payment goes to interest.
 Consolidating debts by using a personal loan allows you to roll them into a single debt.
-This gives you just one payment to manage each month, versus several.
+This combining of debts gives you just one payment to manage each month, versus several.
 And ideally, you also get a lower interest rate, which can save you money.

 Running up new balances on your credit cards after paying them off with a personal loan could add to your debt.
-And, it could leave your budget stretched thin.
+It could also leave your budget stretched thin.

 Buying a Car

-The average wedding cost more than $44,000 in 2018, according to Brides.com.
-If you don't have that kind of cash laying around, a personal loan could save your big day.
-For instance, you could use a personal loan to cover deposits, pay the caterers and photographer, purchase a wedding gown or tuxedo, cover travel costs for friends and family if you're having a destination wedding or pay for the honeymoon.
+The average wedding cost more than $33,900 in 2019.
+If you don’t have that kind of cash sitting around, a personal loan could save your big day.
+For instance, you could use a personal loan to cover deposits, pay the caterers and photographer, purchase a wedding gown or tuxedo, cover travel costs for friends and family if you’re having a destination wedding, or pay for the honeymoon.

-More than half of Americans wouldn't be able to cover an emergency expense using savings.
-If you're still working on your emergency fund, or you have yet to start, a personal loan could help with any financial curve balls life throws your way.
+More than half of Americans wouldn’t be able to cover an emergency expense using savings.
+If you’re still working on your emergency fund or have yet to start, a personal loan could help with any financial curveballs life throws your way.